Xujiayao/TextPlaceholderAPI-Compat/README.md

 See [Patbox/TextPlaceholderAPI](https://github.com/Patbox/TextPlaceholderAPI)

-It's a small, jij-able API that allows creation and parsing placeholders within strings and Minecraft Text Components.
+It's a small, JIJ-able API that allows creation and parsing placeholders within strings and Minecraft Text Components.
-Placeholders use simple format of `%modid:type%` or `%modid:type/data%`.
+Placeholder API uses a simple format of `%modid:type%` or `%modid:type data%` (`%modid:type/data%` prior to 1.19).
 It also includes simple, general usage text format indented for simplifying user input in configs/chats/etc.

 For information about usage (for developers and users) you can check official docs at https://placeholders.pb4.eu/!

+\*[JIJ]: Jar-in-Jar

 ## License